leonievera/WeatherInsights/README.md

 - If it was customer data, I would have to make the datapipeline and process secure, so that no customer data is being leaked.
 If a field is referenced, it should be anonymous like customer_id and not the name.
 The API call needs to be more secure and the database as well.
 Improvements:
 - I would implement a loop and a try/except for the API call, so that the program doesn't crash.
+- I would impelement a graph to show the average temperatures of the different citites.